 The Court Administrator for Paulding County is responsible for managing the efficient and effective operations of the Courts.

-In general terms, the Court Administrator's duties include organizing and administering non-judicial activities of the Court including budgeting, grant writing and administration, program supervision, training, and faciliites management.
-The Court Administrator also assist in the development and implementation of innovative programs and procedures to improve court operations and serve as a liaison with local and state government agencies, other courts, the bar, as well as the news media and community.
+In general terms, the Court Administrator's duties include organizing and administering non-judicial activities of the Court including budgeting, grant writing and administration, program supervision, training, and facilities management.
+The Court Administrator also assists in the development and implementation of innovative programs and procedures to improve court operations and serve as a liaison with local and state government agencies, other courts, the bar, as well as the news media and community.

 Listed below are a few of the programs administered by the Office of Court Administration.

 It is the role of the Court Administrator to schedule interpreters for the courts.